obstack-org/obstack/docs/obstack-configuration.md

 $obstack_conf = '/etc/obstack/obstack.conf';
 ```

-# Database schema
+# Database setup

+While ObStack is developed with focus on using PostgeSQL, it also fully supports MySQL / MariaDB to allow ObStack to be used on e.g. a webhosting environment.
+ObStack's API is based on using UUIDv4 which MySQL / MariaDB not yet provides, so keep in mind that e.g. generating UUID's will be a little slower.
+</br>Therefore we recommend using PostgreSQL if possible,  otherwise using MySQL / MariaDB will be fine as well.

 As described in the installation instruction, the database schema needs to be imported manually.

+#### PostgreSQL

 Local installation: